Master of Science: Chemistry-Non-Thesis-Based Option

 Graduate Program Committee

-Upon admission to M.S. program in chemistry, students will be advised by the department's principal graduate advisor, acting on behalf of the chemistry graduate program committee.
+Upon admission to M.S. program in chemistry, students will be advised by the principal graduate advisor, acting on behalf of the chemistry graduate program committee.
 Based on the committee's evaluation of the students' transcripts and placement exam scores, the principal graduate advisor will inform students of any deficiencies and how they should be removed.
 The principal graduate advisor also will advise students on course curriculum.
 For the thesis degree, the curriculum advising is performed by the research advisor (once they have been selected).
 The graduate program committee serves as the supervisory committee for non-thesis M.S. students.

 Minimum Requirements for Master of Science Degree